 This article describes configuring MAC ACLs in CloudTrax.

-MAC based Access Control is one way of controlling entry of certain types of traffic into your network, based on predefined layer-2 rules.
+MAC-based Access Control is one way of controlling the entry of certain types of traffic into your network, based on predefined layer-2 rules.
 MAC Access Control List (ACL) configuration, is the process of defining a set of rules that tell the switch how to make decisions about whether to allow or deny entry to (drop) a given packet, based on its MAC address.

 The OM S series switches allow you to specify multiple ACLs, with multiple rules (also called Access Control List Entries) within each ACL.
 Each ACL is identified by its Name and all the individual entries within the same ACL, use the same ACL name.
 The switches can support up to 3000 total ACL entries with up to 256 entries per ACL.